jyoung15/dashboard-api-go/client/docs/CreateNetworkApplianceVlanRequest.md

 `func (o *CreateNetworkApplianceVlanRequest) HasMandatoryDhcp() bool`

 HasMandatoryDhcp returns a boolean if a field has been set.

+### GetDhcpBootOptionsEnabled

+`func (o *CreateNetworkApplianceVlanRequest) GetDhcpBootOptionsEnabled() bool`

+GetDhcpBootOptionsEnabled returns the DhcpBootOptionsEnabled field if non-nil, zero value otherwise.

+### GetDhcpBootOptionsEnabledOk

+`func (o *CreateNetworkApplianceVlanRequest) GetDhcpBootOptionsEnabledOk() (*bool, bool)`

+GetDhcpBootOptionsEnabledOk returns a tuple with the DhcpBootOptionsEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDhcpBootOptionsEnabled

+`func (o *CreateNetworkApplianceVlanRequest) SetDhcpBootOptionsEnabled(v bool)`

+SetDhcpBootOptionsEnabled sets DhcpBootOptionsEnabled field to given value.

+### HasDhcpBootOptionsEnabled

+`func (o *CreateNetworkApplianceVlanRequest) HasDhcpBootOptionsEnabled() bool`

+HasDhcpBootOptionsEnabled returns a boolean if a field has been set.

+### GetDhcpOptions

+`func (o *CreateNetworkApplianceVlanRequest) GetDhcpOptions() []GetNetworkApplianceVlans200ResponseInnerDhcpOptionsInner`

+GetDhcpOptions returns the DhcpOptions field if non-nil, zero value otherwise.

+### GetDhcpOptionsOk

+`func (o *CreateNetworkApplianceVlanRequest) GetDhcpOptionsOk() (*[]GetNetworkApplianceVlans200ResponseInnerDhcpOptionsInner, bool)`

+GetDhcpOptionsOk returns a tuple with the DhcpOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDhcpOptions

+`func (o *CreateNetworkApplianceVlanRequest) SetDhcpOptions(v []GetNetworkApplianceVlans200ResponseInnerDhcpOptionsInner)`

+SetDhcpOptions sets DhcpOptions field to given value.

+### HasDhcpOptions

+`func (o *CreateNetworkApplianceVlanRequest) HasDhcpOptions() bool`

+HasDhcpOptions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)